julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 [1] 8
 ```

-## ✍🏻 Prepare
+## 🔁  Process

-I began preparing the data with several goals in mind.
+I began cleaning the data with several goals in mind.
 I wanted to eliminate duplication and null values.
 I wanted to ensure that the column names, type and format for date are consistent across tables.
 As I cleaned the data, I also made sure the column names were lowercase and in snake case for consistency.

 The tables I am analyzing after renaming: